The Vienna Stock Exchange and the Stock Exchange Act

 The FMA shall keep a list of regulated markets.

-Regulated markets in Austria in the meaning of the Stock Exchange Act are the Official Market and the Second Regulated Market.
+Regulated market in Austria in the meaning of the Stock Exchange Act is the Official Market.

 The operation of regulated markets in Austria shall require a license from the Financial Market Authority (FMA).